Cray-HPE/docs-csm/operations/node_management/Add_Remove_Replace_NCNs.md

-# Alpha Framework to Add, Remove or Replace NCNs
+# Alpha Framework to Add, Remove, Replace or Move NCNs

+Add, Remove, Replace or Move worker, storage or master node (NCN).
+Use this procedure in the event that:

+- Worker, storage or master nodes are being replaced and the MAC address is changing.
+- Worker or storage nodes are being added.
+- Worker, storage or master nodes are being moved to a different cabinet.

+The following workflows are available:

 - [Prerequisites](#prerequisites)
 - [Add Worker, Storage or Master NCNs](#add-worker-storage-master)